united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/movingtoproduction.md

 weight = 5000
 +++

-In the last chapter we will explain what it means to move the UMH to a production environment.
-It covers how to install external devices, use additional tools, and how you should navigate through our documentation.
+## Next steps

-The next steps to move the UMH into production would be the deployment on an edge device.
-You can click here to find out how to do that.
+The next big step would of course be to use the UMH on an Edge device - you can find out how here.
-If you want to tinker around locally we have some more simulators which are simulating Ot-Protocols like the OPCu-simulator or the PACK-ML simulator.
-If you want to learn  more about our data-model you can visit the documentation of it.

-Once you have UMH running on an edge device you could connect some sensors to it
+However, if you want to try around locally, we recommend you try out these topics.

+The OPC/UA-simualtor gives a good overview of how the OPC/UA protocol works and how to connect it to the UMH.
+You can find detailed instructions [here]().

+The PackML Simulator is another simulator for getting started with PackML.
+Have a look at our [tutorial]().

+If you want to create fancy Grafana dashboards, you can try Grafana-Canvas.
+In our last [blog article]() we discussed why Grafana_Canvas is a great addition to your standard Grafana dashboard.
+If you want to build one yourself, check out our [tutorial]().